 Provisional fixation with K-wires is usually required.

 Note: K-wires should not interfere with planned plate and screw position.
-See also "assessment of reduction" under "authors' added material".
+See also the content on assessment of reduction.

 Insertion of the plate

 The plate is inserted from distally through the existing incision.
 Depending on the fracture situation, the plate is usually positioned on the anteromedial aspect, or seldom, on the anterior crest of the tibia.
 If possible, the plate should be positioned so that the fracture can be lagged with screws passing through the plate.
 Occasionally it is necessary to insert the lag screws prior to plate application.